Skip Navigation LinksCBE HomeSchoolsBuilding & Modernizing SchoolsCriteria for School Capital Planning Priorities

 Each year, school boards submit a Three-Year School Capital Plan to Alberta Education by April 1.
 The Calgary Board of Education doesn’t decide when new schools are built.
 The Provincial Government determines where, when and how new schools are built.

-Revised New School Ranking Criteria (K-9)
+New School Ranking Points Criteria (K-9)

-• Preschool census using all preschool children (eliminated points range and actual number)
+• Preschool population using all preschool children

 • Enrolment in CBE schools